 Credit Karma is a personal finance company whose mission is to provide tools and education to help people make financial progress.
 Founded in 2007 and based in San Francisco, it now has over 800 employees across its three offices.
 With over 85 million users, it’s best known for offering all its services free-of-charge.
 Credit Karma makes money from its partners rather than its customers, giving users free access to credit scores and reports.
 You’re able to manage your finances without any financial burden.

-In 2016, Credit Karma launched Credit Karma Tax, bringing something different to the tax planning field by offering completely free filing for federal tax returns and state tax returns.
+Credit Karma launched Credit Karma Tax in 2016, bringing something different to the tax planning field by offering completely free filing for federal tax returns and state tax returns.
 There are no hidden fees or upsells.
 There are no exclusive features available only with a paid plan.
 The sole plan is free and gives all users access to the same features.

 Credit Karma Tax’s Filing Options

 But because Credit Karma Tax is still new, there are some forms and tax situations that it does not yet support.
 You can’t file multiple state returns or part-year state returns.
 It doesn’t offer part-year New York City or Yonkers tax returns.
 Credit Karma Tax also won’t work for you if you have foreign earned income or if you’re status married filing separately for a community property state.
 If you’re a business owner, you can file schedule C but there is no option to file corporation, partnership or multi-member LLC forms.